Category Archives: –WALTON COUNTY GA–

 Though it is now used as the Jersey Community Building, I believe this stone-veneer storefront was originally a general store.
 Besides the Bank of Jersey, it is the only surviving commercial structure from the early days of Jersey.
 It has been nicely preserved and its continued use speaks to the quality of its construction.
 It likely dates to the first decade of the 20th century.

-Gratis Store & Post Office, 1919, Walton County
+Gratis Store & Post Office, Circa 1890s, Walton County

-Just outside Good Hope is a row of three or four tenant houses standing in the woods beside a country road, likely part of a large farming operation at one time.
+Just outside Good Hope is a row of three or four tenant houses standing in the woods beside a country road, likely part of a large farming operation at one time, though I can’t confirm.
 One has been sided with plywood and painted in bright colors.

 They all seem beyond saving at this point